Honda Accord: 10th Anniversary Edition and return of the SE (1993)

-In 1992, Honda introduced the 10th Anniversary Edition sedan to commemorate the 10th year of U.S. Accord production.
-The 10th Anniversary Edition was based on the Accord LX sedan but came equipped with several features not available in the LX trim.
-The upgrades included ABS, 4-wheel disc brakes, 15-inch EX coupe six-spoke alloy wheels, body-coloured side moldings, chin spoiler, and standard automatic transmission.
-Three colours were offered for the 10th Anniversary Edition: Frost White, Granada Black Pearl, and Arcadia Green Pearl.
-The 10th Anniversary models also included the same premium seat fabric found in EX models.
+In 1992, Honda introduced the tenth Anniversary Edition sedan to commemorate the tenth year of U.S. Accord production.
+The tenth Anniversary Edition was based on the Accord LX sedan but came equipped with several features not available in the LX trim.
+The upgrades included ABS, four-wheel disc brakes, 15-inch EX coupe six-spoke alloy wheels, body-coloured side moldings, chin spoiler, and standard automatic transmission.
+Three colours were offered for the tenth Anniversary Edition: Frost White, Granada Black Pearl, and Arcadia Green Pearl.
+The tenth Anniversary models also included the same premium seat fabric found in EX models.
 The Frost White and Arcadia Green cars were paired with the same interior colour as their LX/EX counterparts, Blue and Ivory, respectively.
 The Granada Black cars were paired with Gray interior, while the Granada Black EX had an Ivory interior.

 The SE returned in late 1992 as both a sedan and for the first time since the 1989 SE-i, as a coupe.
 The SE sedan featured standard dual front airbags; the first Accord to do so.
-An 8-button, 4-speaker Honda-Bose audio system, automatic transmission, leather trim, body-coloured bumper, and body side moldings were standard.
+An eight-button, four-speaker Honda-Bose audio system, automatic transmission, leather trim, body-coloured bumper, and body side moldings were standard.
 The SE coupe included a factory rear wing spoiler which differed slightly in design from the already available dealer-installed accessory rear wing spoiler.
 In Canada, the SE came with heated front seats and heated side-view mirrors.
 Both the sedan and coupe received distinctive 15-inch alloy wheels as well.
 All SE sedans during 1990–1991 (1991 MY) and 1992–1993 (1993 MY) were manufactured in Japan, while all SE coupes were produced in the U.S. The 1993 MY sedan was available in two colours: Cashmere Silver Metallic and Geneva Green Pearl, both with Ivory interior.
-The coupe was offered with two colours as well: Cashmere Silver Metallic and Atlantis Blue Pearl, both again with Ivory interior.
-1993 would be the swan song for the SE as exclusive, high content, limited edition Accord model.
+The coupe was offered with two colours as well: Cashmere Metallic and Atlantis Blue Pearl, both again with Ivory interior.
+1993 would be the last year for the SE as an exclusive, high content limited edition Accord model.
 Later generations would use a "Special Edition" designation rather than the previously used "SE" designation.
-These models were a combination of an Accord LX with several EX features similar to the 1993 10th Anniversary Edition LX.
+These models were a combination of an Accord LX with several EX features similar to the 1993 tenth Anniversary Edition LX.

 At the end of the model life of the CB Accord, a "pillared hardtop" model called the Honda Ascot Innova was launched in Japan, based on the CB Accord chassis, but with a different, much more modern-styled body, taking cues from the 1992 Honda Prelude.